 - An angioplasty may be done to open an artery blocked by plaque.
-A tube with a balloon on the end is threaded into the blocked artery.
-Once the tube is in the artery, the balloon is inflated.
+A tube with a balloon on the end is put into the blocked artery.
+When the tube is in the artery, the balloon is inflated.
 As the balloon inflates, it presses the plaque against the artery wall to open the artery.
 A stent may be placed in your artery to keep it open.